 - Undergraduate, post baccalaureate, and graduate records;

 - MCAT scores.
 (Valid for only three years.)
+Only MCAT scores received prior to the supplemental application deadline will be considered.
 For more information, visit: http://www.aamc.org;

 - Exposure to the practice of medicine;

 - Extracurricular activities, volunteer activities, community service, student government, hobbies, clubs, and athletics;

 - Academic and personal recommendations;

 - Personal character, including integrity, communication skills, leadership, motivation, and creativity;

 - Supplemental essays; and

 - Personal interviews.

 All of those who matriculate at University of Pittsburgh School of Medicine must have an undergraduate degree which includes at least one year of post secondary education in the United States or Canada.

 A strong background in mathematics is recommended.
 The School of Medicine prefers candidates who have a variety of course work typical of a liberal arts education, but this is not mandatory.
 Course work in the humanities and social sciences is desirable.
 Many applicants have majors outside the sciences; the School of Medicine looks favorably on such applicants as long as the science requirements are met.

 Acceptance of courses taken at foreign universities is determined individually at the discretion of the Dean of Admissions and Financial Aid.
 You should have completed most premedical requirements to receive serious consideration.
 All requirements must be met before matriculation.